Pappulab/PLCD-Data-Repository-and-Analysis-Routines/README.md

 hnRNPA1_Homologs_IDRs_csat.xlsx - Estimated csat values of hnRNPA1 homolog IDRs.

+DIC_Images_1.zip and DIC_Images_2.zip - zip files containing DIC microscopy images of condensates formed by many of the variants used in this study.

 In addition, this directory contains four Python modules used for data analysis:

 Rescaled_Csat.py - a module with functions to rescale csat values given a mean-field model and to plot the rescaled values.
 This module can also be used to parameterize a mean-field model.